 Clematis is a hardy vine that produces masses of stunning flowers in the garden with solid shades and bi-colors ranging from white or pale pastels to deep purples and reds.
-In most climates, clematis blooms from spring until the first frost in autumn.
-But what about potted container plants?
+In most climates, Clematis blooms from spring until the first frost in autumn.
+What about potted container plants though?
 Read on to learn more.

 Can You Grow Clematis in Containers?